Moosieus/blog/content/parade_db_ecto.md

 They all have certain advantages when it comes to handling partial matches, misspellings, and phonetically similar names, but aren't suitable for searching longer text passages.

 ### Postgres Full Text Search
 Postgres' [Full Text Search](https://www.postgresql.org/docs/current/textsearch.html) is best characterized by its convenience-to-capability ratio.
-It accomodates basic document retrieval without the need to ETL your data to another service, but languishes in terms of capability and ranking of results.
+It accomodates basic document retrieval without the need to synchronize or Extract-Transform-Load (ETL) your data to another service, but languishes in terms of capability and ranking of results.

 ### Dedicated search engines
 Dedicated search engines are standalone applications characterized by the following: